Some orthodontic problems are easier to correct if found early.

 Some problems are easier to correct if found early.
 Early treatment can create a healthy environment for teeth growth and development and contribute to long-term stability.

-The first phase can prevent a problem from developing, intercept a developing problem or guide the growth of the jaw bones that support the teeth.
+The first phase can prevent a problem from developing or guide the growth of the jaw bones that support the teeth.
 By timing treatment to predictable stages of dental development, the orthodontist may be able to take advantage a child’s growth and development.
 Some problems can be treated quite well and mitigate more invasive treatment in the future.

 - Create a better environment for permanent teeth to come in

 - Create a proper relationship of teeth and jaws, so that they work correctly